-(National Lottery Funded & European Social Fund)
+National Lottery Funded & European Social Fund, Building Better Opportunities Shropshire.

 Whitchurch Community Services Association (Beechtree) supports participants with the skills they need to get into volunteering and/or employment.
+We offer:

 - Job searching and application support – access to laptops and completing job applications with support.

-- The programme delivered can be shaped around the needs of individual participants and can focus on gaining skills, boosting confidence and increasing motivation.
+Our programmes are shaped around the needs of individual participants and can focus on gaining skills, boosting confidence and increasing motivation.